MarwanMbarki/Android-APP-SQLITE/README.md

-# hotel
+# Android App BB - Hotel.
-# Simple android App tutorial to fetch the data from SQLite to ListView
+    Simple android App tutorial to fetch the data from SQLite to ListView